 In this process, the investments are disposed of through an initial public offering (so-called IPO) by selling them to other strategic investors (e.g. competing companies) by means of a trade sale.
 It is also conceivable that the founders buy back the VC investors' investment.

-Even though the founders are dependent on venture capital, they do not want to expose themselves to any contractual restrictions or even total control of the venture capital investors: As an argument, the founders repeatedly argue that too tight fetters in the investment contracts would kill off the required creativity.
-In summary, there is a classic principal-agent conflict between founder and investor.
+Even though the founders are dependent on venture capital, they do not want to expose themselves to any contractual restrictions or even total control of the venture capital investors: As an argument, the german founders repeatedly argue that too tight fetters in the investment contracts would kill off the required creativity.
+In summary, there is a classic principal-agent conflict between founder and investor in german practice.

 The deal of any venture capital investment is that the founders invest commitment and time while the investors provide capital to the founders.
 Since an investor generally makes advance payments, he wants to contractually guarantee the founders' commitment, especially that they will not simply stop working.

-Contractually, this is implemented by a partly complex incentive structure, which punishes leaving the start-up and rewards the growth of the company.
-These vesting regulations regularly provide that a founder, upon leaving the company within a certain vesting period, loses a quantum of shares or even all shares in his company.
+Contractually, this is implemented by a partly complex incentive structure, which punishes leaving the start-up and rewards the growth of the company in Germany.
+These vesting regulations regularly provide that a german founder, upon leaving the company within a certain vesting period, loses a quantum of shares or even all shares in his company.
 There are a number of standardized contract clauses for this purpose, which are individually designed to achieve a fair settlement for all parties involved.

 Dynamic developments in young technology-oriented companies can lead to conflicts between founders or across all levels of shareholders (e.g. founders vs. investors or individual investor groups).
-Legal practice shows that such conflicts can quickly become more acute and subsequently threaten the existence of the entire company.
+German legal practice shows that such conflicts can quickly become more acute and subsequently threaten the existence of the entire company.